 \section{Introduction}

 A basic method in mathematical finance is to replace the original probability measure with an equivalent martingale measure, sometimes called a risk-neutral measure.
 This measure is used for pricing and hedging given contingent claims (e.g., options, futures, etc.).
-In contrast to the situation of the classical Black-Scholes option pricing formula, where the equivalent martingale measure is unique, in actuarial mathematics that is certainly not the case.
+In contrast to the situation of the classical Black--Scholes option pricing formula, where the equivalent martingale measure is unique, in actuarial mathematics that is certainly not the case.

-The above fact was pointed out by Delbaen \& Haezendonck in their pioneering paper \cite{dh}, as the authors ``tried to create a mathematical framework to deal with finance related to risk processes" in the frame of classical Risk Theory.
+The above fact was pointed out by Delbaen and Haezendonck in their pioneering paper \cite{dh}, as the authors ``tried to create a mathematical framework to deal with finance related to risk processes'' in the frame of classical Risk Theory.
 Thus, they were confronted with the problem of characterizing all equivalent martingale measures $Q$ such that a compound Poisson process under an original measure $P$ remains a compound Poisson one under $Q$.
-They answered to the positive the previous problem in \cite{dh}, and applied their results to the theory of premium calculation principles (see also Embrechts \cite{em} for an overview).
-The method provided by \cite{dh} has been successfully applied to many areas of insurance mathematics such as pricing (re-)insurance contracts (Holtan \cite{ho}, Haslip \& Kaishev \cite{haka}), simulation of ruin probabilities (Boogaert \& De Waegenaere \cite{bw}), risk capital allocation (Yu et al. \cite{yu}), pricing CAT derivatives (Geman \& Yor \cite{gy}, Embrechts \& Meister \cite{emme}), and has been generalized to the case of the mixed Poisson processes (see Meister \cite{me}).
+They solved positively the previous problem in \cite{dh}, and applied their results to the theory of premium calculation principles (see also Embrechts \cite{em} for an overview).
+The method provided by \cite{dh} has been successfully applied to many areas of insurance mathematics such as pricing (re-)insurance contracts (Holtan \cite{ho}, Haslip and Kaishev \cite{haka}), simulation of ruin probabilities (Boogaert and De Waegenaere \cite{bw}), risk capital allocation (Yu et al. \cite{yu}), pricing CAT derivatives (Geman and Yor \cite{gy}, Embrechts and Meister \cite{emme}), and has been generalized to the case of mixed Poisson processes (see Meister \cite{me}).